Black Velvet (song): Critical reception

 Music & Media described the song as "a blues ballad featuring some straight-from-the-heart vocals from Myles and inspired guitar playing".

 Commercial reception

 As the second single of Myles' debut album, it was first released in her native Canada in July 1989.
 It peaked at number 10 in September of that year, becoming the first of four top-10 hits for Myles in her homeland.
 Worldwide, it was released as Myles' debut single.
 It was released in the United States in December 1989 and worldwide in early 1990, becoming a top-10 hit in most countries where it was released.
 It peaked at number one in four countries: Norway, Sweden, Switzerland, and the United States and received gold and platinum discs in several countries.
-This would go on to be her biggest hit in the US, leading to her being seen as a one-hit wonder there.
+This was her biggest hit in the US, leading to her being seen as a one-hit wonder there.

 Music video

 The music video for "Black Velvet", directed by Doug Freel, was partially shot on Myles's family ranch in Buckhorn, Ontario.
 Myles is seen singing on a cabin porch with her guitarist, Kurt Schefter (Raving Mojos), intercut with scenes from Myles in concert with her band.
 The concert scene was filmed in Kingston, Ontario, in a bar called Stages.